113 Tewning Rd.

-This project primarily consists of the replacement of an approximately 300 foot long, 30-inch diameter segment of storm sewer from Governor Yeardley Lane to General Gookin Court in the Fernbrook Subdivision between Lots 85 and 86, and Lots 74 and 75.
+This project primarily consists of the replacement of an approximately 300-foot long, 30-inch diameter segment of storm sewer from Governor Yeardley Lane to General Gookin Court in the Fernbrook Subdivision between Lots 85, 86, 74 and 75.
 The high density polyethylene (HDPE) pipe is revealing visual signs of failure along its length and at the connection with the reinforced concrete pipe (RCP) at either end of the pipe run.
 The County is also assisting with a manhole repair on Capt.
 Wynne Drive and obtaining permits and inspecting a pipe replacement on Jonas Profit.

 Status of project

 An investigation of the 30-inch was performed in late 2011 by URS Corporation which confirmed the failing condition of the pipe.
 The report compared several options but, made a final recommendation of removal and replacement of the existing pipe to provide the best long-term solution at the lowest cost.
 AES Consulting Engineers has completed the plans for pipe replacement.
 The plans have been reviewed by the appropriate agencies and have been provided to Purchasing in preparation for bidding.
 The HOA approved a memo of understanding in late March 2014 which will allow James City County’s contractor to work in the HOA’s easements.
 Additional easements were required to perform the work and are pending property owner approval.
-When the easements are signed, the project can be bid and the work executed.
+This project is on hold for FY2015 while a source of funding for neighborhood drainage projects is identified.